rackerlabs/mimic/docs/development/getting-started.rst

 libraries are needed in order for `py2app`_ to build correctly.
 These requirements are specified in ``py2app-requirements.txt``.

-`py2app`_ requires that a non-system python be installed for bundling.
+`py2app`_ requires that a non-system python be installed used to build a standalone python application.
 To get around this, I've found it easiest to install a brewed 2.7 python.
 This is preferable to using ``pyenv`` because ``brew`` installs a framework python.